nsidc/earthaccess/docs/contributing/development.md

 ## Manual development environment setup

+While `nox` is the fastest way to get started, you may soon find that you need a full development environment, for example to test in a REPL.
+This development environment also includes `nox`.

 Create and activate a virtual environment with `venv`, which comes by default with Python, in the `.venv` directory: